PTV APP REFRESH

 2020

-Melbourne ranked as the world's most liveable city for seven years in a row, from 2011 until 2017, despite this the primary PTV app which assists with navigating all public transportation across the state has average rating of 3.5/5 stars for android and 2.1/5 stars for IOS.
+Melbourne ranked as the world's most liveable city for seven years in a row, from 2011 until 2017.
+Despite this, the primary PTV app, which assists with navigating all public transportation across the VIC state, has an average rating of 3.5/5 stars for Android and 2.1/5 stars for iOS.
+Upon review, it's clear that users are facing many unnecessary difficulties while using it.
+Based on figures published in the annual report for 2017-2018, the PTV apps were used on average 714,000 times per month.

 This indicates that there is a large number of users who are having a hard time using the app and are not satisfied with the experience.
-To address this, the PTV should focus on making a more user-friendly app and improving the user experience.
+To address this, PTV should focus on making a more user-friendly app and improving the user experience.
+To keep up with its ever-growing presence, I propose refreshing the usability of this app with the following key features:

 Dashboard

-• Search box in dashboard
+- • Search box in dashboard

-• Route history and last searching checking
+- • Route history and last searching checking

-• Myki Balance
+- • Myki Balance

 Search Result

-• Route option usability improvement in search result
+- • Route option usability improvement in search result

 Route Detail

-• Route detail usability improvement
+- • Route detail usability improvement

 EVALUATION OF USER EXPERIENCES